bestwebsoft/progression-wordpress-theme/readme.txt

 * Bugfix: Bug in the slider was fixed.

 == Upgrade Notice ==

+= V1.6 =
+We added progression.pot file.
+We update style.css.

 = V1.5 =
 Bug in the searchbox was fixed.